Potentially vulnerable browser plugins

 Plugins should not be confused with browser add-ons.
-An add-on is a type of browser extension that you normally download from a place like Chrome store.
+An add-on is a type of browser extension that you normally download from a place like the Chrome store.
 Add-ons are executed within a browser process.
-An example of browser add-ons is AdBlock or Ghostery.
+An example of browser add-ons would be AdBlock or Ghostery.

 In comparison, plugins typically come pre-installed with the browser or downloaded from a 3rd party website.
 An example of a plugin is Adobe Flash or Widevine.
-Plugins typically run in a separate process that inherits all rights from the currently active user which leads to all kinds of vulnerabilities.
+Plugins typically run on a separate process that inherits all rights from the currently active user, which leads to all kinds of vulnerabilities.

 The danger of leaving plugins enabled

 Some plugins like Flash or Widevine have a documented API which allows retrieving various uniquely identifiable data points about the parent machine.
 Other plugins may also have an API, whether public or private, that may present danger for online privacy.
 Since plugins are essentially closed-source binary files, there is no sure way to evaluate which security holes a certain plugin may have.